Loading...

 IBC 2021 + ADA

-Why flagged: Evidence found on electrical plans confirms illuminated exit signs with battery backup at all required egress points.
+Why flagged: Evidence on the electrical and life-safety sheets indicates illuminated exit signage with backup power at the required egress points.

 Door hardware is specified at 42" AFF, within the compliant range of 34" to 48" above finished floor per ADA requirements.